4 min read

 Metric learning with linear methods

-I read this paper a while ago, which sets out the problem of linear metric learning nicely but then proceeds to solve it in a way I personally thought unnecessarily indirect.
-It seemed to me that there was a neat analytical solution, so I thought I’d have a go.
-It turned out to be quite straightforward.
+I read this paper a while ago, which sets out the problem of linear metric learning nicely.
+I wanted to see whether metric learning was possible to carry out in closed form.
+It turned out to be relatively straightforward.

 \[(Ax_i - Ax_j)^\top (Ax_i - Ax_j) \approx (y_i -y_j)^\top (y_i -y_j)\]